- Shareholders Equity

 As an investor, you should know the nitty-gritty of the stocks you are investing in.

-- However, in a real sense, par value of common stock rarely affects your stock holding or how the stock will do in the market.
+- However, in a real sense, this common stock rarely affects your stock holding or how the stock will do in the market.
 But if you’re someone who would like to go in detail and want to find out how much a company contributes to its legal capital, you can look into their balance sheet and understand.